subdense/dashboard/Processes/BuildingsFootprintsAnnotation.md

 # Process : BuildingsFootprintsAnnotation

-* This is the description of the process that allows to generate building footprints for
-* IasiStudy (https://github.com/subdense/dashboard/blob/master/Studies/IasiStudy.md) for the year 2011.
+* This is the description of the process that allows to generate building footprints for the IasiStudy (https://github.com/subdense/dashboard/blob/master/Studies/IasiStudy.md) for the year 2011.
 This was needed because of the lack of the building footprints in 2011.
 ## InputData 1 : Orthophoto_year1
 Orthophoto for the study area at the oldest time
 ## InputData 2 : Orthophoto_year2